Erectile Dysfunction (ED) is a male sexual condition that impairs a person’s ability to achieve erections.

 A person gets an erection when they are sexually aroused.
 During sexual stimulation, the body releases nitric oxide in the bloodstream.

 Nitric oxide signals the arteries and penis muscles to relax, allowing more blood to enter the penis.
-This process produces an erection.
+This process causes an erection.

 Men with Diabetes have frequent blood sugar swings.
 High blood sugar levels lead to low nitric oxide production.